11 Benefits of Conversion Rate Optimization and Best Practices

 Invest some of that cash back into the business.
 Run ads based on what you’ve learned about your audience.
 Keep people coming back for more.

-You can also start optimizing for the metrics I described earlier.
+You can also start optimizing for the metrics we described earlier.
 Do you want to increase customer lifetime value?
 Find ways to get those people to spend more money on your business.

 Growth hacking is all about taking advantage of your existing assets.
 Your web traffic is one of them.